Skip to content

 If your question isn’t answered here, please visit our forum, and we’ll try to help.

-• John Pownall
+1. John Pownall says:

 Can I use a Wireless AV Sender and a Marmitek remote extender at the saem time on the same Sky (HD)box -I am not bothered about the HD bit